cimt-ag/data_vault_pipelinedescription/documentation/Reference_of_core_syntax_elements.md

 <br>Datatype of the column in the data vault table.
 Must be a valid type of the platform database.
 If not defined, the technical_type of the field will be used
 <br>*"VARCHAR(200)"*

+**prio_for_column_position**
+(optional, default is 50000)
+<br>*will be implemented later*
+<br>Defines the position of the column in the table declaration.
+Columns of the same prio will be orderd alphabetically by the column name.

+**prio_for_row_order**
+(optional, default is 50000)
+<br>*will be implemented later*
+<br>Defines the position of the column, when ordering rows for calculation of the group hash for multiactive satellite loading.
+Columns of the same prio will be ordered alphabetically by the column name.
+The high default value sets all columns without any declaration at the end of the list.

+**row_order_direction**
+(optional, default=ASC)
+<br>*will be implemented later*
+<br>Defines the direction of the order of content of this column, for calculation of the group hash for multiactive satellite loading.
+Possible values are "ASC" and "DESC".

 **recursion_name**
 (optional, only useful for business key fields, must be defined on a link, that is referring its hub as recursive_parent)
+<br>*will be refactored to relation_name*
 <br>Declares this mapping to be used in a recursive reference.
 The name must be defined in a ***recursive_parent*** relation of a the link table.